ChenhangLin/FromFactoryToOffice/README.md

 This is a brief demo and sample tutorial to introduce Azure IoT/AI functionalities to whom is interested in integrating IoT/AI with factory data.

-The demo video of the solution (in Chinese) could be viewd [here](https://microsoft-my.sharepoint.com/:v:/p/chenli/EYKPXGOeTHpFnLPiHN8vyC0BTITtL_NeLVn6VumAdiklkw?e=gumIGr).

-There is also another version of [Demo video](https://microsoft-my.sharepoint.com/:v:/p/chenli/ESK-S_8e4UlNns-1T8vZyjMBEWgAVtrUWUXhaUPBezRImA?e=eKqCFc), which focuses more on usage scenarios.

 This demo mainly contains two parts: Part I of introducing IoT Edge working with Factory Data collecting modules and Machine Learning Module, and Part II of processing and reacting to device data from cloud side.